 future<vector<future<int>>> all_f = when_all(begin(futures), end(futures));

-Thanks to the method when_any std::future even become a Monad Plus.
+Thanks to the method when_any std::future even becomes a Monad Plus.
 A Monad Plus requires from its instances that they are monads and have an operator msum.
-Therefore, std::future supports a kind of an addition operation in C++20.
+Therefore, std::future supports a kind of addition operation in C++20.

 If you want to know the details, you should read the excellent blog of Bartosz Milelweski and watch his video: "C++17: I See a Monad in Your Future!".